Overview:

-Evonik opens Asia’s first alkoxide plant in Singapore to boost regional supply
+- Evonik inaugurated Asia’s first alkoxide plant in Singapore to strengthen regional chemical supply chains.

-German specialty chemicals giant Evonik has launched Asia’s first alkoxide production plant on Jurong Island, a US$60 million (SGD$77.4 million) investment aimed at strengthening supply chains and supporting sustainable chemical manufacturing in the region.
+German chemical giant Evonik has launched Asia’s first alkoxide production facility on Jurong Island, Singapore, marking a strategic expansion aimed at strengthening regional supply chains and advancing sustainable chemical manufacturing.

 Claus Rettig